Tyler Estro

 Resume

 I'm a Ph.D. student in the Department of Computer Science at Stony Brook University.
 I'm a member of the File Systems and Storage Lab (FSL) and affiliated with the Institute for AI-Driven Discovery and Innovtion.
-The primary focus of my research is the exploration and optimization of heterogeneous multi-tier storage systems.
+My main research topics are multi-tier storage caching systems, performance modeling, visualization, artificial intelligence, disaggregated memory, and CXL technology.

 If you see me around, ask me about my research, hobbies, or just say hello and blankly stare.
 I'm always looking for new opportunities and collaborations. :)